-This post is on a subject that is very important to me.
+This post is a subject that is very important to me.
 Please note, I am not a nutritionist or a doctor.
 I am writing this from my personal experience.

 Skinny seems to be the thing that people feel they have to ascribe to.
-The problem with that is that skinny doesn’t equal healthy and healthy is far more important.
+The problem with that is that skinny doesn’t equal healthy, and healthy is far more important.

-My family fights a battle with weight and the health related issues that come with it when you aren’t living a healthy lifestyle.
-Ever since I was younger the idea of being fat scared me, because, like many of us, I equated fat to unhealthy.
+My family fights a battle with weight and the health-related issues that come with it when you aren’t living a healthy lifestyle.
+Ever since I was younger, the idea of being fat scared me, because, like many of us, I equated fat to unhealthy.

-Growing up I lived on lies about how uh I ate, crash diets and bingeing then hating myself and by the time I was in college the exhaustion, dizziness and barely even being able to function, didn’t really make looking good any better.
+Growing up I lived on lies about how uh I ate, crash diets and binge then hating myself and by the time I was in college the exhaustion, dizziness and barely even being able to function, didn’t really make looking good any better.

 While I know that veganism isn’t for everyone, I will say that seeing the vegan club at UTA was a big wake up call for me.
 After getting a booklet full of recipes and info about why going vegan should be considered, I did my own research.
 For the first time in my life had a wealth of nutrition info that was broken down in a way I understood.
-Backed with a desire to contribute to helping the Earth more and adjusting my behavior to align with my values, I began my journey to veganism.
+Backed by a desire to contribute to helping the Earth more and adjusting my behavior to align with my values, I began my journey to veganism.
 I found my motivation to get healthy and live.

 Learning that Food is not the problem

 Taking the time to learn about nutrition and talk to those who study it gave me an opportunity to learn that food didn’t have to be my enemy.
 That skinny wasn’t always healthy or fit.